Here's How The New College Football Playoff Works

 There will be four teams.
-The No. 1 team (MSU, right now) will play the No. 4 team (Ole Miss) in one semifinal.
-The No. 2 team (FSU) will play the No. 3 (Auburn) team in the other semifinal.
+The No. 1 team will play the No. 4 team in one semifinal.
+The No. 2 team will play the No. 3 team in the other semifinal.

-The four teams will be picked by a 12-person selection committee.
+The four teams will be picked by a 13-person selection committee.
 The committee is made up of current and former college football people, many of whom are athletic directors (the full list of members is below).
-It was originally supposed to be 13 people but Archie Manning dropped out due to health issues.

-The selection committee will meet once a week, and start releasing a weekly top-25 ranking on October 28th (now!).
-The 12-person committee will meet, discuss, and rank the teams from one to 25.
+The selection committee will meet once a week, and start releasing a weekly top-25 ranking on October 28th.
+The 13-person committee will meet, discuss, and rank the teams from one to 25.
 The top-four teams in the final ranking will make the playoff.
-The rankings will be announced on a weekly Tuesday night ESPN show.

 The winners of those two games will play the championship game on January 12 at AT&T Stadium in Dallas.
 Where the Cowboys play.

 Members of the selection committee will recuse themselves from the discussion if a school they are associated with is involved.
-The members are as follows: Jeff Long (Arkansas athletic director), Barry Alvarez (Wisconsin athletic director), Mike Gould (former superintendent of the Air Force Academy), Pat Haden (USC athletic director), Tom Jernstedt (ex-NCAA VP), Oliver Luck (West Virginia athletic director), Tom Osborne (former Nebraska coach), Dan Radakovich (Clemson athletic director), Condoleezza Rica (former secretary of state), Mike Tranghese (ex-Big East commissioner), Steve Wieberg (former USA Today college football reporter), and Tyrone Willingham (former college football coach).
+The members are as follows: Jeff Long (Arkansas athletic director), Barry Alvarez (Wisconsin athletic director), Mike Gould (former superintendent of the Air Force Academy), Pat Haden (USC athletic director), Tom Jernstedt (ex-NCAA VP), Oliver Luck (West Virginia athletic director), Archie Manning (ex-Ole Miss quarterback, father of the Mannings), Tom Osborne (former Nebraska coach), Dan Radakovich (Clemson athletic director), Condoleezza Rica (former secretary of state), Mike Tranghese (ex-Big East commissioner), Steve Wieberg (former USA Today college football reporter), and Tyrone Willingham (former college football coach).

 The committee has a rough list of criteria for how to decide which team is “best.”
 The selection committee lists the following factors as things they will consider when picking teams: winning conference championships, strength of schedule, head-to-head competition, comparative outcomes of common opponents, and injuries.

-Here’s how the voting process works within the selection committee (check out the full protocol here):
+Here’s how the voting process will work within the selection committee (check out the full protocol here):

 - Each committee member will create a list of the 25 teams he or she believes to be the best in the country, in no particular order.
 Teams listed by three or more members will remain under consideration.